Sudbury Prison is a men’s prison near Ashbourne in Derbyshire.

-People in Sudbury must first apply to have any items brought in.
+Prisoners in Sudbury must first apply to have any items brought in.
 Then the visitor brings the items to the prison when they visit.
 They are signed for and secured.
-Once opened, checked and processed at reception, the resident can pick them up.
+Once opened, checked and processed at reception, the prisoner can pick them up.

 Items such as bedding, clothes and footwear are allowed as parcels if men are not receiving visits.

 Life at Sudbury

 Sudbury is a rehabilitation and resettlement prison.
 Sudbury is committed to providing a safe and educational environment where men can learn new skills to help them on release.

 Prisoners are required to work, attend education classes or training courses.

-Sudbury aims to provide residents with healthcare equivalent to that in the community, sport and leisure facilities and opportunities to practice their religion.
+Sudbury aims to provide prisoners with healthcare equivalent to that in the community, sport and leisure facilities and opportunities to practice their religion.

 Security and safeguarding

 Every person at Sudbury has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

-Support networks are available to residents including a listeners scheme, Samaritans and peer supporters.
+Support networks are available to prisoners including a listeners scheme, Samaritans and peer supporters.

 Arrival and first night

-When a resident first arrives at Sudbury, they will be able to contact a family member by phone.
+When a prisoner first arrives at Sudbury, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.

 Each person who arrives at Sudbury gets an induction that lasts about a week.
 They will meet professionals who will help them with: